 What is Bitcoin Cash?

 Bitcoin Cash, or BCH for short, is an offshoot of Bitcoin.
-Digital currency offers a reduction in trading fees as well as trading times by offering a slightly upgraded blockchain technology.
-Over time Bitcoin Cash network has created much interest around the community, driving BCH price higher over time.
+Digital currency offers a reduction in trading fees as well as trading times by offering slightly upgraded blockchain technology.
+Bitcoin Cash network has created much interest around the community, driving BCH prices higher over time.